 As of 2021, Per Senate Bill 135 under Wisconsin Act 172, those convicted of an OWI 4th offense or higher will have their driving privileges revoked for life if the previous offense was within 15 years.
 Penalties increase if you had a minor in the vehicle under age 16.

-Wisconsin is the only state in the nation where a 1st DUI is not labeled as a crime, but rather a traffic offense.
-Comparatively, a 1st DUI is taken rather lightly.
-Penalties for a 1st DUI in Milwaukee, Madison or anywhere in Wisconsin typically include a $100-$500 fine and 6-9 months license revocation.
-However, you can apply for an occupational license immediately.
-In Wisconsin, a 2nd DUI or higher is considered a crime, and includes increased fines and jail time.
+In Wisconsin, penalties for drunk driving include up to $500 in fines and 9 months in jail for first offenders.
+Subsequent drunk driving convictions are considered a crime in Wisconsin and include increased fines and jail time.
 If you are arrested for a DUI with a BAC higher than 0.15, penalties usually double, and ignition interlock devices (IIDs) are automatically applied to your vehicle.
 IIDs are installed at the expense of the person charged with a DUI, not the State.

 If you’re driving in this state, it’s best to know Wisconsin DUI laws.
 The legal limit in Wisconsin, since 2003, when we became the 43rd state to adopt this lower limit, is a blood alcohol content (BAC) of 0.08.
 Commercial drivers have only half that wiggle room, at a legal limit of 0.04 BAC.
 Even less wiggle room goes to drivers under 21, who are under a Zero Tolerance policy.
 Drivers under 21 are only permitted a BAC of 0.02 or less, otherwise they face a DUI under 21, which has its own set of penalties.